- Certification in Infection Control and Prevention

 - Weekly update on COVID-19 can be found here: https://www.who.int/who-documents-detail/weekly-update-on-covid-19—1-may-2020

-- WHO has updated their guidance for testing, Interim Guidance, 21 March 2020:
+- WHO has updated their guidance for testing, Laboratory testing strategy recommendations for COVID-19, Interim Guidance, 21 March 2020: